gophergala/application-framework/README.md

 ###Application Framework
 ====
-* **About:**
+**About:**

 Application Framework is a full modular web application.
-Useful when we have or write many applications with forms and tables or many web tasks and we want to concentrate all of them into single application with autentication.
+Useful when we have or write many applications and we want to concentrate all of them into single application with autentication.

 Modularity is based on some go specific caracteristics and modules are plugable at compile time.

-* **Description:**
+**Description:**

 Everithing but main.go is a module and have the same structure.
 You can remove any of mod_*.go file and program compile and run flawless (wow!).
 You can also add module as you wish.
 For example if you wish another autenticate module replace only this module.
 Basicaly, application is a puzzle of modules.